yessine18/PlayWright-test/README.md

 # Playwright Test Playground

-A minimal Node.js web application with a **comprehensive Playwright test suite**.
-This project demonstrates best practices for E2E testing, including smoke tests, integration tests, visual regression, accessibility checks, security tests, and more.
+A minimal Node.js web application with a **Playwright test suite**.
+This project demonstrates best practices for E2E testing, including smoke tests, integration tests, and accessibility checks.

 ## About This Project